 What We Do

-Anonymous and uncensored interviews by people affected by mental illness in the Pittsburgh region.
+Anonymous and uncensored interviews by people with lived experience in the Pittsburgh region.

 Listen to Stories

 Our Anonymous Open Mic Series, where people can share their stories anonymously or publicly on stage.

 Community events, where people can connect with peers and speak openly about lived experience.

 Meet Our Team

 “I may feel like a terrible person, but I realize now that I’m strong.
 I’m still alive.
 I could have ended it.
 I’m here, because my life did get better.
 I’ve lived in Pittsburgh almost 10 years, I have a support network, I have amazing friends… and I would have never had them, and they would have never had me, if I had ended my life.
 You get better.
 It’s always a journey.
 It’s always a struggle… but I like my life.
 And I’m happy I made that journey.
 I’m strong, because I deal with it.”